MSFTSteve/SQLCodeLibrary/README.md

 Contents:

-Certtools.sql - Contains scripts to view and manipulate certificates or Transparent Data Encryption on SQL Server, SQL DB and SQL Managed Instance
+CerttTools.sql - Contains scripts to view and manipulate certificates or Transparent Data Encryption on SQL Server, SQL DB and SQL Managed Instance